 - I tested this recipe a couple of different ways to accommodate basic gluten free flour blend options.

-- The easiest option is to simply use any general gf all purpose flour blend whether it’s store bought or a homemade gluten free flour blend.
+- The easiest option is to simply use any general gf all purpose flour blend whether it’s a store bought or a homemade gluten free flour blend.

 - You can make a quick flour blend yourself by mixing together 1/2 cup rice flour with 1/2 cup tapioca flour.
 Cornstarch or arrowroot starch will also work in place of tapioca starch.
 Keep in mind that you might need to add a little extra water if you’re using cornstarch.

 - No. Xanthan gum will make rolling and moving the dough slightly easier, but it’s not necessary if you can’t have xanthan gum for whatever reason.
 So if your gluten free flour blend doesn’t already contain it – no worries!
 For best results I recommend adding 1/4 teaspoon to your dry ingredient blend, but again it’s not 100% needed.

 How can I make these crackers vegan?

 - Swapping out the dairy butter for vegan butter is the best and easiest way to make this recipe vegan.